davidyoon85/perspective-app/README.md

 # Perspective App
-Perspective is a short 10 question MBTI that will identify your personality type!
+Perspective App is single-page application (SPA) that generates a short 10 question MBTI that will identify your personality type!

 The technlogies used to create Perspective include: React, PostgresSQL, Ruby on Rails, HTML5, and CSS3.